Science for Development

-The PGCD, Graduate Program Science for Development, is an innovative advanced training programme.
-It is helping to prepare African and East Timorese students to pursue a scientific career and training a new generation of University professors.
+The PGCD, Graduate Program Science for Development, is an innovative advanced training program, that helps prepare African and East Timorese students to pursue a scientific career and train a new generation of University professors.

 The main goals of the PGCD are three-fold:

 - To train the next generation of excellent Portuguese-speaking African and East Timorese students, giving them the opportunity to learn advanced science and become scientists;